ania2003/single-cell-RNASeq-cell-classification/README.md

 ## Authors

-LAB RATZ Group
+Ania Rotondi

 ## License

 This project is intended for educational and academic use.
-Add an appropriate licence only after confirming that all group members agree and that the dataset and course materials can be redistributed.